reubano/meza/README.rst

 Requirements
 ------------

-tabutils has been tested and is known to work on Python 2.7, 3.4, and 3.5;
+meza has been tested and is known to work on Python 2.7, 3.4, and 3.5;
 PyPy 4.0; and PyPy3 2.4

 Optional Dependencies